ravindraten/serenity-any-api-weatherstack-BDD/README.md

 ```
 @RunWith(SerenityRunner.class)
 ```
-> Each test method would have below tage
+> Each test method would have below tag
 ```
 @Title("This is title visible as tile for for test")
    @Test
 ```
 >src/test/java/steps
 >package would have all the steps fore test methods
->and each would have below tag
+>and each would have a tag as below
 ```
 @Step("This step can be written in given when then format")
 ```